 At least two dozen champions were updated, and 6 new ones were released during the patch cycle.
 The 6 new champions include Kled, Illaoi, Ivern, Jhin, Aurelion Sol, and Taliyah.

-Death's Dance, Cull, Giant Slayer, Hunter's Talisman, and Rapid Firecanon are just a few of the nearly 30 items Riot released that year.
+Death's Dance, Cull, Giant Slayer, Hunter's Talisman, and Rapid Firecannon are just a few of the nearly 30 items Riot released that year.

 Shanghai, China, was the host of the 2016 LoL MSI, where North America's Counter Logic Gaming lost decisively in a 3-0 game against SK Telecom T1, who took the world title.